 Lifesaving Help for Needy Jews

-The scenario above may sound shocking, but for elderly Jews in the former Soviet Union it is all too common.
-The Fellowship’s Isaiah 58 program helps these desperate people by providing them with food, clothing, medical care, and other essentials.
+Through The Fellowship’s Isaiah 58 ministry program, we help these desperate families throughout the year by providing them with lifesaving food, clothing, medical care, and other essentials.

 Poor, innocent Fiodor has seen far too much tragedy in the first two years of his life.
 Born in a war zone in Ukraine, his mother sadly recalls his first words “tanks,” “bomb,” and “boom.”
 Read More

 Absorbing Her Mother’s Sadness

 Like most teenagers, Anya embarrasses easily.
 But being embarrassed by her poverty, and her old and torn clothes, is something that has become debilitating for her… Read More